datagrok-ai/public/help/develop/exercises.md

 11. Add another input column to the script with a name `SEX`.
 Hit `Apply` and check what appears in the property panel.
 12. Now there's all you need to create a Python scripting viewer for our amino acid histogram task.
     Open a demo file with nucleotide sequences.
 It is located at `Data | Files | Demo Files | bio | sequences.csv`.
-`Data` corresponds to the first button from the top on the activity bar at the left of the Datagrok window.
+`Data` corresponds to the first button from the top on the Datagrok sidebar.
 13. In the top menu you've activated at p.2, hit `Add | Scripting Viewers | New Scripting Viewer`.
 14. Follow what you've learned in the points 1 to 11 to create a scripting viewer taking a column of strings, expecting to have nucleotide sequences in them, and plotting a Matplotlib's [histogram](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.hist.html) with all amino acid triplets